The Employment Law Review: Slovenia

-Employee participation in management within company bodies is realised through employee representatives within company management and control bodies.
+Employees' participation in management within company bodies is realised through employees' representatives within company management and control bodies.
 In a two-tier system of management, participation is exercised through employees' representatives on the company's supervisory board or the supervisory board of the cooperative, or through the workers' representative board of directors of the company or of the cooperative.
-In a one-tier management system, employee participation in management is exercised through employee representatives on the board of directors and on the committees of the board of directors, but also through a workers' representative within the executive directors of the company or cooperative.
+In a one-tier management system, employees' participation in management is exercised through employees' representatives on the board of directors and on the committees of the board of directors, but also through a workers' representative within the executive directors of the company or cooperative.

 Unlike a workers' council, which, in cooperation with employers, aims to improve the company's business performance by improving working conditions, the aim of the activities of a trade union is protecting the rights and interests of all workers with a given employer.